rtgodwin/rtgodwin.github.io/_docs/assign2ans.md

 ## [1] 0.6700598
 ```

-Note that we want the area in the "tail" of the distribution, so in this case we had to use `lower.tail = TRUE`.
+Note that we want the area in the left "tail" of the distribution, so in this case we had to use `lower.tail = TRUE`.
 We multiplied by 2 because $H_A$ is two sided.

 With a p-value of 0.67 we fail to reject the null at the 10% significance level (or any common significance level).